 Cover bowl and chill cookie dough in the refrigerator for about 1 hour.
 Or place dough in an airtight container and refrigerator for several days.

-Reminder: Always make sure your work surfaces, utensils, pans, and tools are free of gluten.
-Always read product labels.
-Manufacturers can change product formulations without notice.
-When in doubt, do not buy or use a product before contacting the manufacturer for verification that the product is free of gluten.
+Make sure your work surfaces, utensils, pans, and tools are free of gluten.
+Always read product labels, even if you have used the product before because manufacturers can change product formulations without notice.